-The Tag Transform allows you to categorize data based on criteria you select from the data you've imported.
-The Tag Transform will create a new column with the tag names you've created.
+The Tag Transform allows you to categorize data based on criteria you select from your data.
+It will create a new column with the tag names you've created.

 How to Use